seanstrom/Essays/importance-of-values.md

   .catch (err) -> # do something with err
 ```

 In the example above, we redefine `readFile` to be a function that returns a pending value, or a **Promise**.
-Which would make the file path the only argument the function needs.
-Once given the file path `readfile` will return a **Promise**, then when the operation is finished it will contain the file data.
-We can then go one to use the methods on the **Promise** to access the results of the operation.
-Now the important part here is that we're using **Promises** as the value between the asynchronous operation and the consumer of the asynchronous operation.
+Which would make the file path the only argument the function needs now.
+Once given the file path, `readfile` will return a **Promise**, and when the operation is finished it will contain the file data.

-At this point we can go back to defining functions that take in values and return a value, this time with **Promises**.
+We then go one to use the methods of the **Promise** to access the results of the operation.
+Now that we've designed `readFile` to be a function that returns a **Promise**, we can now start defining functions that will compose with the **Promises**.

 ```coffeescript
 promise = readFile './file'